pspdev/clang-psp/README.md

 # Clang build for Playstation Portable

-All you need to do is run sudo ./toolchain.sh :)
+All you need to do is run toolchain.sh :)